flightphp/docs/content/v3/en/learn/pdo_wrapper.md

 # PdoWrapper PDO Helper Class

+> **WARNING**
+>
+> **Deprecated:** `PdoWrapper` is deprecated as of Flight v3.18.0.
+It will not be removed in a future version, but will be maintained for backward compatibility.
+Please use [SimplePdo](/learn/simple-pdo) instead, which offers the same functionality plus additional helper methods for common database operations.

 ## Overview

 The `PdoWrapper` class in Flight is a friendly helper for working with databases using PDO.
 It simplifies common database tasks, adds some handy methods for fetching results, and returns results as [Collections](/learn/collections) for easy access.
 It also supports query logging and application performance monitoring (APM) for advanced use cases.